 FREE: Ready to build sustainable revenue and get paid for your life-changing work?
 Get the tools:

-How to Publish an Amazing Minimum Viable Website in a Week
+How to Publish a Powerful Minimum Viable Website in a Week

-In the world of online business, everything … and I mean everything … revolves around your website.
+In the world of startups, everything … and I mean everything … revolves around your online presence.

-But until your website is published and findable on the internet, it might as well be invisible.
+But until your website is published and findable to potential investors and early adopters, your business might as well be invisible.

 How to become the proud owner of a Minimum Viable Website in less than a week

-New websites are less overwhelming to build if you approach them in phases.
+New websites are less overwhelming to build if you approach them in phases — just like your product roadmap.

-Step away from the scary cliff where you’re looking at the whole, huge website project, and just focus on the ten feet of the path that lies just ahead of you.
+Step away from the scary road where you see the whole, huge website project with all its bells and whistles, and just focus on the ten feet of the path that lies just ahead of you.

-What we’ll talk about here is Phase 1: the bare minimum pages you need to have in place to launch a new website to the world.
+What we’ll talk about here is Phase 1: The bare minimum pages you need to have in place to launch your startup’s digital front door.
+I call this phase your Minimum Viable Website — a concept you’re already familiar with as a founder.

-I’m going to show you how to do just that in less than a week.
+I’m going to show you how to do just that in less than a week, because as a founder, you already know the value of shipping fast.

 After all, why wait?
-Websites are endlessly editable, so don’t sweat it — get something published this week.
-You can tweak it later!
+Websites, like products, are endlessly editable, so don’t sweat it — get something published this week.
+You can A/B test and optimize later!

 Aiming for “done” rather than “perfect” will help you build your Minimum Viable Website quickly and make it live with confidence.